best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Defining and Using Appropriate Metrics

 Evaluating model performance using metrics is essential.
-You should choose metrics that align with the specific goals of the project and provide meaningful insights into the performance of the model in this context.
-It is important to select metrics that align with the specific goals of the project and provide meaningful insights into the model's performance.
+Choose metrics that align with the specific goals of the project and provide meaningful insights into the performance of the model in this context.

 Use appropriate metrics to evaluate model performance.
 For example, precision and recall are well established measures for evaluating the performance of data linkage.
 The right metrics help assess the model's effectiveness in different scenarios.

 ### Cross-Validation Techniques

-To ensure that the model generalises well to unseen data, techniques like k-fold cross-validation can be used.
+To ensure that the model generalises well to unseen data, you can use techniques like k-fold cross-validation.
 This method involves dividing the data into k subsets and training the model k times, each time using a different subset as the validation set and the remaining data as the training set.
 Cross-validation helps identify potential overfitting and ensures that the model performs consistently across different data subsets.

 ### Stress Testing

 Stress testing evaluates how the model performs under extreme conditions or with noisy data.
 This helps identify the model's robustness and ability to handle unexpected inputs.
-Stress testing involves introducing variations or noise into the input data and observing how the model's outputs are affected.
+Stress testing involves introducing variations or noise into the input data and observing how this affects the model's outputs.
 This type of testing is useful for understanding the model's limits and ensuring it can handle real-world challenges.

 ### Sensitivity Analysis